cyberomin/cyberomin.github.io/_posts/2016-07-16-docker-php-fpm.markdown

 While setting up the project, I realised that Docker `—env` and PHP-FPM don’t quite mix properly.
 While passing in an environment variable file when running the containers will work, getting those environment variables with PHP's `getenv` becomes an issue.
 The solution to this is to add the environment variables into the config file of PHP-FPM located at `etc/php5/fpm/pool.d/www.conf`.

 Environment variables in the PHP-FPM config file follow a regular pattern, every variable begins with the word `env` followed by brackets for the actual variable name and a value e.g. `env[DB_HOST] = 127.0.0.1`.
 Another thing you want to watch out for when setting up variables and values are the use of reserve words and special characters.
-Words like `yes`,`null`, etc shouldn’t be used in variables and also special characters like `!` should be avoided.
+Words like `yes`,`null`, etc, shouldn’t be used in variables and also special characters like `!` should be avoided.

 >Note: There are reserved words which must not be used as keys for ini files.
 These include: null, yes, no, true, false, on, off, none.
 Values null, off, no and false result in "", and values on, yes and true result in "1", unless INI_SCANNER_TYPED mode is used (as of PHP 5.6.1).
 Characters ?{}|&~!()^" must not be used anywhere in the key and have a special meaning in the value.